 At Jaxson Maximus, some of the best-selling cloths are composed of bamboo fibers.
-Below our custom clothiers break down everything that you need to know about the fabric bamboo.
+Below our custom clothiers break down everything you need to know about the bamboo fabric.

 In the textile industry, the term “bamboo fabric” refers to a number of different textiles made from the bamboo plant.
 Bamboo has been used for thousands of years but different cultures all over the globe.

 Historically in Asia, bamboo was originally used for the hand-made products of paper.
 However, it is only in recent years that the extraction of the bamboo fiber has been perfected to turn the pulp into a usable fiber that is woven in fabric for cloth.

 Depending on the fabric the bamboo pulp is being made into, bamboo fabrics can be made in various ways.
 The majority of cloth is produced by bamboo viscose which refers to the same process as producing rayon.
 This is the most common type of bamboo cloth that you will find readily available.
 The process of viscose is incredibly lengthy and involves a good deal of manufacturing refinement.

 A simpler, more costly solution is using a spinning technique.
 This technique gives the fabric a more silky luxurious product using.
 After the bamboo plant is harvested, the leaves and the soft inner pith are crushed, extracting the bamboo cellulose.
 The crushed fibers are then soaked into a natural enzyme solution.
 This solution is then washed by hand and spun into yarn that can then be woven into different fabrics.